privacyguides/privacyguides.org/docs/browsers.en.md

 #### Recommended Configuration

-These options can be found in *Privacy and Security* (⚙️ Settings → Safari → Privacy and Security).
+These options can be found in *Privacy and Security* (:gear: Settings → Safari → Privacy and Security).

 **Cross-Site Tracking Prevention:**